Blog

 On the criteria of choosing the top travel destinations for 2012, a team from Lonely Planet together with other bloggers and expert travelers came up with this list of the top ten countries to be visited by tourists for the year 2012.
 In choosing the best destinations, many factors were considered that include attractiveness, topicality, excitement, value and that special X-factor etc.

-For more information about Uganda and its tourist attractions visit the Uganda Tourism Portal, a portal with all the best places and things to see in the country.
+For more information about Uganda and its tourist attractions visit the Uganda Tourism Info, a portal with all the best places and things to see in the country.

 • Rwanda to offer Hollywood like Multimedia Lessons